 Your passion is like a hobby.
 You’ll want to work on it all the time.
 You will think about it constantly.
 People stuck in a 9-to-5 mentality are not going to understand.
 The clock-punching mentality is too strong within their paradigms.
 Be ready for them to challenge you.

 A sure sign of your happiness is how you get out of bed in the morning.
 Do you wait until the last minute before getting out of bed?
-Do you sit on the edge of your bed and wish you didn’t have to go to work?
-Do you mull around and deliberately take too long getting ready, making you habitually late?
+Or do you sit on the edge of your bed and wish you didn’t have to go to work?
+Are you mulling around and deliberately take too long getting ready, making you habitually late?
 These are all signs you are not happy.
 It may be time to start looking for a new path.

 Invest in Your Education and Success